-Telecom Jobs in New York with H-1B Sponsorship
+Telecom H-1B Sponsorship Jobs in New York

-New York is one of the top states for telecom H-1B sponsorship, driven by major employers like Verizon, AT&T, T-Mobile, and Nokia, alongside a dense cluster of network infrastructure and wireless technology firms across New York City, Albany, and Buffalo.
+New York is one of the top states for telecom H-1B visa sponsorship, driven by major employers like Verizon, AT&T, T-Mobile, and Nokia, alongside a dense cluster of network infrastructure and wireless technology firms across New York City, Albany, and Buffalo.
 Engineers, network architects, and software developers in telecom consistently find H-1B sponsorship opportunities here.

-See All Telecom Jobs
+Find Telecom Jobs

 Overview

-Open Jobs360+
+Open Jobs109+

-Work Type80% On-site
+Work Type87% On-site

 Top LocationNew York, NY